Notes to myself: Lessons from a seasoned cloud software product manager

 - Finance, analytics, human capital….

-The art of product management is to capture the messages from all perspectives and decide which one to rate higher than others.
+The art of product management and product ownership is to capture the messages from all perspectives and decide which one to rate higher than others.

 You need to find and listen the signals and filter it out from the background noise.
 Don’t think the loudest or closest signal is always the right one to follow otherwise you might end up not doing the right thing.